 - One Keynote Public Event with gathering afterwards

 - One Pop-Up Event

 MEET OUR DIRECTORS

-SARAH MARTY is the director of Arts programs at UW-Madison Continuing Studies, teaches arts entrepreneurship for the UW School of Business, and is a Faculty Affiliate at the UW Arts Institute.
-As a theatre and event producer she enjoys collaborating with campus and community partners, whether working with the Director of the Marching Band for the UW Varsity Band Show or welcoming the Dalai Lama to the Overture Center for the Arts.
+SARAH MARTY, Co-Director of Holding History, is a Faculty Affiliate at UW Arts Institute and Professor of Arts Management at University of Wisconsin-Whitewater As a producer she enjoys collaborating with campus and community partners, whether working with the Director of the Marching Band for the UW Varsity Band Show or welcoming the Dalai Lama to the Overture Center for the Arts.
 A trained musician and stage manager, she recently recorded a Swissconsin album of accordion music with her grandmother and is the Producing Artistic Director for Four Seasons Theatre. @smartyfiles / littlebrownnotebook.com